15 Day Highlights of Britain – CIE

 Day 9: Edinburgh Castle & City Tour

-Day 13: Shakespeare’s Birthplace & London
+Day 13: SHAKESPEARE’S BIRTHPLACE & LONDON

-This morning take a panoramic tour of central London to see famous landmarks including Piccadilly Circus, Nelson’s Column flanked by huge lions in Trafalgar Square, Westminster Abbey, Big Ben and the Houses of Parliament.
-Visit the mighty Tower of London to see the many fortresses, Beefeaters, ravens and the priceless Crown Jewels.
-The afternoon and evening are free.
+Take a panoramic London tour with a local guide to see some of the famous landmarks including Piccadilly Circus, Nelson’s Column in Trafalgar Square, Westminster Abbey, Big Ben and the Houses of Parliament.
+Visit the mighty Tower of London to see the many fortresses, Beefeaters in their elaborate uniforms, and the dazzling Crown Jewels.
+The afternoon and evening are free for independent activities.

-Your program ends after breakfast.
+Your tour ends after breakfast.

 B: Breakfast; L: Lunch; D: Dinner